mczachurski/Swiftgger/README.md

 )
 ```

 Then you have to run: `swift build` command.
-Libraries should be downloaded.
-Now you can use classes which library provides.

 ## How to use it